 - Trouble setting up boxes – The IPTV service is routed through massive 52B boxes that towns are not happy to grant public right of ways for.
 This causes problems for customers who aren’t close enough to the boxes to get reliable service.

 - Techs don’t show up – People, who have signed up for the new service, plus those who need repairs, have trouble getting technicians to show up on time.
 Appointments are sometimes rescheduled several times before anyone ever shows up.

 - Limited service area – Since the infrastructure for this service is still being installed, many potential customers can’t get the U-verse even if they want it.

 - Equipment interference – Another complaint is that the various components of the TV, internet and telephone equipment interfere with each other.
-If one member of the household is on the computer it may interrupt TV or telephone connections.
+If one member of the household is on the computer it may interrupt TV or telephone connections (by arturo).
 Other household items may also affect reception.